 Projects must be implemented in cooperation with partners in a specific developing country.
 Other partners may also be involved in the project, such as universities and NGOs.
-The countries that are eligible for cooperation are those low income countries and low middle income countries included on the Organisation for Economic Co-operation and Development / Development Assistance Committee's (OECD, DAC) list of recipient countries of official development assistance.
-Furthermore, all Small Island Development States that are listed on the same list are eligible.
-The Ministry for Foreign Affairs will publish a list of eligible countries on its web page when a call for applications from the fund is launched.
+The countries that are eligible for cooperation are those low-income countries and low middle income countries included on the Organisation for Economic Co-operation and Development / Development Assistance Committee's (OECD, DAC) list of recipient countries of official development assistance that the Ministry for Foreign Affairs lists on its web page.

 Projects that grant applications are made for shall be linked to the core business of the company.
-The applicant shall also, in accordance with Article 8 of Act No. 121/2008 on International Development Cooperation, be able to demonstrate compliance with internationally recognised requirements in the field of development cooperation, including those of the Development Assistance Committee of the Organisation for Economic Cooperation and Development, regarding knowledge, quality of technical solutions, general capacity and financial resources to participate in international development cooperation projects.
+The applicant shall also, in accordance with Article 8 of Act No. 121/2008 on International Development Cooperation, be able to demonstrate compliance with internationally recognised requirements in the field of development cooperation, including those of the Development Assistance Committee of the Organisation for Economic Co-operation and Development, regarding knowledge, quality of technical solutions, general capacity and financial resources to participate in international development cooperation projects.